 Communities In Lares Valley

-The Lares Trek is unduly regarded by some as something of a runner up compared to the Inca Trail, and I would make the case that the Lares Trek, also referred to as “The Weaver’s Trail”, creates a better space than any in Peru for engagement with the local communities of Peru.
-The Lares Trek is a trek of people, of culture, and of community.
+The Lares Trek is unduly regarded by some as something of a runner up compared to the Inca Trail.
+But I would make the case that the Lares Trek, also referred to as “The Weaver’s Trail”, creates a better space than any in Peru for engagement with the local communities of Peru.
+The Lares Trek is a trek of people, culture, and community.
 Whereas other trails emphasise seclusion and an escape from the peopled world, the Lares brings a rich culture to discerning travellers.

-It is important that in engaging in tourism outside of a vacuum that we recognise our interconnectedness.
-One of the best ways of doing this is through community engagement, a driving force in creating a model of tourism, beneficial for the local people with a shared consciousness of material conditions as it forms between tourists and local communities; progress and development follows in its wake.
+It is important that, in engaging in tourism outside of a chain resort vacuum, we recognise our interconnectedness.
+Community engagement is a driving force in emerging models of sustainable tourism, shown to be beneficial for the local people.
+As a shared awareness grows between tourists and local communities, progress and development follow in its wake.

-In recognising how community engagement can inform us on our responsibility to be a force for good, the Lares Trek will introduce you to vibrant villages of Peruvians throughout the valley who continue centuries old practices to create renowned textiles.
+In recognising how community engagement can inform us about our responsibility to be a force for good, the Lares Trek will introduce you to vibrant villages of Peruvians throughout the valley who continue centuries-old practices to create renowned textiles.
 From the collection of wool from local alpacas to the dying and weaving, this small, sustainable industry marches on in the Lares Valley.

-As the climate crisis rages on, the onus to protect the planet’s ecosystems falls on us to do our part.
+As the climate crisis rages on, the onus to protect the planet’s ecosystems falls on us.
 Tourism no longer exists in a vacuum, and many of the established tourism models have come under intense scrutiny for their environmental impact, and for divesting capital from the local economies it has settled in.
-It is important that as tourists we are investing in our futures, and promoting models of tourism which tangibly benefit the destinations we travel to.
+As tourists, it is important that we are investing in our futures, and promoting models of tourism which tangibly benefit the destinations we travel to.

 In striving to embody an ethical form of travel, the question of accommodation is key.
 Peru has a burgeoning culture of ecotourism resorts rising to meet the increasing demand for sustainable travel options.
-The Rainforest Expeditions Lodges offer naturalistic villas set in the rainforests of the Madre De Dios region of Peru which excel in their ethical approach to tourism, becoming the first 100% carbon neutral lodges in the region.
+The Rainforest Expeditions Lodges offer naturalistic villas set in the rainforests of the Madre De Dios region of Peru.
+These lodges excel in their ethical approach to tourism, becoming the first 100% carbon neutral lodges in the region.

-It is common for trekkers to visit the world famous Machu Picchu after finishing the 36 kilometre trail.
-Following the scenic train route from Ollayntambo to Aguas Calientes, the chance to see the Inca citadel is an excellent opportunity to tie into the end of your stay in Peru.
+It is common for trekkers to visit the world-famous Machu Picchu after finishing the 36-kilometre trail.
+Following the scenic train route from Ollayntambo to Aguas Calientes, the chance to see the Inca citadel makes for an excellent end to your stay in Peru.
 The journey towards the towering heights of Machu Picchu gives an insight into the cultural richness of Peru, and culminates in the splendour of the Inca civilisation.